<< Click to Display Table of Contents >>

 Consider that it is strongly recommended to choose the Enable WS-Security alternative for an enhanced level of security.
 Through this alternative you would configure the use of certificates (the set of X509 parameters shown below).

 Otherwise you will need to configure access restrictions for these web services, as instructed at the Bizagi System administration chapter, according to your web server).

 Further detail on this procedure is described at Enabling Bizagi API.

 Bizagi API works with standard XML-structured inputs and outputs (requests and responses).

 Therefore, refer to these 2 concepts before getting started with Bizagi API.

 1. Data model XML schema

-When sending business information to Bizagi (either when creating new cases, completing an activity, or updating records in the data model), you will need to ensure this information is sent in an XML structure that complies to Bizagi Xpath concepts and the XML schema of your data model.
+When sending business information to Bizagi (either when creating new cases, completing an activity, or updating records in the data model), you will need to make sure this information is sent in an XML structure that complies to Bizagi XPath concepts and the XML schema of your data model.

 For more information about viewing and understanding how your process data model is represented through an XML schema, refer to Bizagi XML schemas.

 As in any integration of two applications, it is a best practice to rely on unique codes for records instead of internal system IDs.